timnewbold/BiomeSpecificResponsesPublic/README.md

 ## Required packages
-The following packages need to be installed prior to running this analysis pipeline
+The following packages need to be installed prior to running this analysis pipeline:
+- ggplot2
+- Hmisc